JasonShui716/WUT-Tools/README.md

 Create README.md.

-The file "getLessonDemo.cpp" is a demo written in C. Input your username and password of The System, and you will get the website of your lesson sheet in the local disk.
+The file "getLessonDemo.cpp" is a demo written in C. Input your username and password of *The System*, and you will get the website of your lesson sheet in the local disk.

 Recent work is to rebuild it with c++.
 That's why those classes created.